M2219/gdataset/README.md

 __Gravity Check__

-The following figures show the process of grasp gravity check for m1159 and m111
+The following figures show the process of grasp gravity check for m1159 and m111 using pybullet

 <img align="center" src="1159.gif" width=400>
 <img align="center" src="111.gif" width=400>